terraform-google-modules/terraform-example-foundation/1-org/README.md

 For details on costs you might incur, go to [Pricing](https://cloud.google.com/stackdriver/pricing).
 You can choose not to enable the Data Access logs by setting variable `data_access_logs_enabled` to false.

+**Note:** Currently, this module does not enable bucket policy retention for organization logs, please, enable it if needed.

 ### Setup to run via Cloud Build
 1. Clone repo `gcloud source repos clone gcp-org --project=YOUR_CLOUD_BUILD_PROJECT_ID` (this is from terraform output from the previous section, 0-bootstrap).
 1. Navigate into the repo `cd gcp-org` and change to a non production branch `git checkout -b plan`